What is flowering at Sheringham Park

 The final clearing along the main drive known as ‘Evelyn’s glade’ contain the delightfully named species of old port, pink pearl, Mrs G W Leek and Mrs A T de la Mare.

 The last week have seen a number of azalea plants come into flower, mostly yellow and orange.
-The strong scent of some do of have the ability to stop you in your tracks.
+The strong scent of some has the ability to stop you in your tracks.
 And yes we do also have an azaleodendron which is named Glory of Littleworth.
-The cross has produced lovely orange and yellow flowers although the our head gardener is not so keen on the foliage.
+The cross has produced lovely orange and yellow flowers although our head gardener is not so keen on the foliage

 More highlights from the Wild Garden